 Once the applications are received, the top applicants will be expected to interview with a panel of researchers to discuss their career goals as well as discuss their proposed research projects.

 What projects will be considered for funding?

 All well-developed, student-led projects will be considered.
 Ideally, students will publish their projects.

 How much is the stipend?

 The student will receive a $25,000 stipend that includes health care and taxes.
-So actual stipend amounts will vary.
+Actual stipend amounts will vary.

 Who is eligible?

 All UT Southwestern medical students in good standing with the university are welcome to apply.
-Student do not have to be U.S. citizens but have to be eligible to work with an appropriate visa.
-Students may only be enrolled in the M.D. only tract of medical school.
+Students do not have to be U.S. citizens, but have to be eligible to work with an appropriate visa.
+Students may only be enrolled in the M.D.-only track of medical school.

 Can my loans be deferred during this time?

 As you will be on a LOA from medical school during this time but completing research, your loans can be deferred during this time period as this is still part of your education.
 You will be responsible for discussing your personal loan matters with the registrar and the financial aid departments.